jon-bislimi/diesel-store-app/README.md

 # My Project

-This is a simple front-end project built with HTML, CSS, and JavaScript.
+This is a front-end project built with HTML, CSS, and JavaScript.

 ## 🚀 How to Run